 3.1.
-Collating evidence and PPI input to inform Guiding Principles
+Collating Evidence and PPI Input to Inform Guiding Principles

-A brief review of fifteen published and relevant articles identified key messages including: evidence that ventilation, face coverings, handwashing, and social distancing measures successfully reduce the risk of secondary infection within a household/class-room [34]; and the need for interventions to be persuasive as well as instructional [18].
-These key messages, alongside PPI contributions, were collated and summarised (see intervention planning table, supplementary materials document B), and used to develop guiding principles.
-Each guiding principle comprises: a design objective which outlines a user or context-specific need, issue or challenge identified that may affect engagement with the intervention; and proposed intervention features that are expected to address the design objective (Table 1).
+A brief review of fifteen published and relevant articles identified key messages, including: evidence that ventilation, face coverings, handwashing, and social distancing measures successfully reduce the risk of secondary infection within a household/classroom [34]; and the need for interventions to be persuasive as well as instructional [18].
+These key messages, alongside PPI contributions, were collated and summarised (see intervention planning table, Supplementary Materials document B), and used to develop guiding principles.
+Each guiding principle comprises: a design objective that outlines a user or context-specific need, issue, or challenge identified that may affect engagement with the intervention; and proposed intervention features that are expected to address the design objective (Table 1).